 We will attach adhesive electrode pads to your chest, limbs and back to record your heart tracing (electrocardiogram, ECG) during the test.
-Before the stress phase, we will measure your blood pressure in both a reclining and a seated position and do some PEF breathing tests for detecting exercise-induced asthma.
+Before the stress phase, we will measure your blood pressure in both a reclining and a seated position.